-While iOS 13 might be making waves for some of its more prominent features — most notably system-wide dark mode — the real story here may lie with its smaller, unannounced updates.
-One of those updates is a new Reminders setting to tag contacts in a reminder.
-That way, iOS pings you when texting that person in Messages.
+While iOS 13 might have made waves for some of its more prominent features — most notably system-wide Dark Mode — some of the more interesting tools lie with its smaller, unannounced updates.
+One of those updates is a new Reminders setting to tag contacts in a to-do task so that iOS pings you when texting that person in Messages.

 If you need to ask a family member, friend, or coworker a question later, maybe in a day or week or month, tag them in a quick reminder so that you don't forget about the task the next time you're chatting with them.
 Grocery lists, work projects, school collaborations, and birthday reminders, to name just a few, are all excellent examples of when this feature comes in handy.